diegotakeo/defy_web_API/README.md

 # defy_web_API
-The API of our gamified social media.
+The API of our gamified social media (code has been migrated to bitbucket).